sjagtapcode/sjagtapcode/README.md

 ## 🌟 Highlights

+- Orb.club - A Web3 Social Media App where creators can earn their rightfull share built on top of lens protocol.
+Took solo ownership and responsibility for building web applications using NextJS and NodeJS at Backend.
+Built multiple projects and features from scratch including login with wallet and email, withdrawing & distributing funds from safe wallets & user wallets, opengraph image generation, post and profile web pages and uniswap swaping currencies.

 - Vaynersports Pass (Rewards) - A Utility-First Sports NFT Project offering unique collectibles, VaynerSports perks, and global event access.
 I served as a Senior Frontend Engineer using NextJS, Material UI, and NestJS, creating features like Rewards shop, Mint Pages, Raffles, and Auctions.

 - FIHP (Ticketing) - An NFT Gated Ticketing Platform that allows special entries.
 I worked as a Fullstack Developer using NextJS, TailwindCSS, TRPC, and NodeJS, designing a customizable ticketing WebApp.